Zeioth/zeioth-meta/README.md

 # zeioth-meta
-In this page I give more detain about some of the projects I've participated on.
+In this page I give more detail about some of the projects I've participated on.
 Mostly personal, and FOSS projects, in order to respect confidentiality.

 ## Startup projects